 Class 1: Existing Facilities.
 Activities involving the operation, repair, maintenance, permitting, leasing, licensing, minor alteration of-or legislative activities to regulate-existing public or private structures, facilities, mechanical equipment or other property, or topographical features, provided the activity involves negligible or no expansion of existing or former use.
-The types of "existing facilities" itemized in State CEQA Guidelines Section 15301 are not intended to be all-inclusive of the types of projects which might fall within Class 1.
+The types of "existing facilities" itemized in State CEQA Guidelines section 15301 are not intended to be all-inclusive of the types of projects which might fall within the Class 1 categorical exemption.
 The key consideration is whether the project involves negligible or no expansion of use.
-(State CEQA Guidelines Section 15301.)
+(State CEQA Guidelines, § 15301.)

-Class 2: Replacement or Reconstruction.
+- Class 2: Replacement or Reconstruction.
 Replacement or reconstruction of existing facilities, structures, or other property where the new facility or structure will be located on the same site as the replaced or reconstructed facility or structure and will have substantially the same purpose and capacity as the replaced or reconstructed facility or structure.
-(State CEQA Guidelines Section 15302.)

-Class 3: New Construction or Conversion of Small Structures.
+(State CEQA Guidelines, § 15302.) - Class 3: New Construction or Conversion of Small Structures.
 Construction of limited numbers of small new facilities or structures; installation of small new equipment or facilities in small structures; and the conversion of existing small structures from one use to another, when only minor modifications are made in the exterior of the structure.
 This exemption includes structures built for both residential and commercial uses.
-(The maximum number of structures allowable under this exemption is set forth in State CEQA Guidelines Section 15303.)

-Class 4: Minor Alterations to Land.
+(State CEQA Guidelines, § 15303 [outlining, among other things, the maximum number of structures allowable under this exemption].) - Class 4: Minor Alterations to Land.
 Minor alterations in the condition of land, water, and/or vegetation which do not involve removal of healthy, mature, scenic trees, except for forestry or agricultural purposes.
-(State CEQA Guidelines Section 15304.)

-Class 5: Minor Alterations in Land Use Limitations.
+(State CEQA Guidelines, § 15304.) - Class 5: Minor Alterations in Land Use Limitations.
 Minor alterations in land use limitations in areas with an average slope of less than 20% which do not result in any changes in land use or density.
-(State CEQA Guidelines Section 15305.)

-Class 6: Information Collection.
+(State CEQA Guidelines, § 15305.) - Class 6: Information Collection.
 Basic data collection, research, experimental management, and resource evaluation activities which do not result in a serious or major disturbance to an environmental resource.
-(State CEQA Guidelines Section 15306.)

-Class 7: Actions by Regulatory Agencies for Protection of Natural Resources.
+(State CEQA Guidelines, § 15306.) - Class 7: Actions by Regulatory Agencies for Protection of Natural Resources.
 Actions taken by regulatory agencies as authorized by state law or local ordinance to assure the maintenance, restoration, or enhancement of a natural resource where the regulatory process involves procedures for protection of the environment.
-(State CEQA Guidelines Section 15307.)

-Class 8: Actions By Regulatory Agencies for Protection of the Environment.
+(State CEQA Guidelines, § 15307.) - Class 8: Actions By Regulatory Agencies for Protection of the Environment.
 Actions taken by regulatory agencies, as authorized by state or local ordinance, to assure the maintenance, restoration, enhancement or protection of the environment where the regulatory process involves procedures for protection of the environment.
-(State CEQA Guidelines Section 15308.)

-Class 9: Inspection.
+(State CEQA Guidelines, § 15308.) - Class 9: Inspection.
 Inspection activities, including, but not limited to, inquiries into the performance of an operation and examinations of the quality, health or safety of a project.
-(State CEQA Guidelines Section 15309.)

-Class 10: Loans.
+(State CEQA Guidelines, § 15309.) - Class 10: Loans.
 Loans made by the Department of Veterans Affairs under the Veterans Farm and Home Purchase Act of 1943, mortgages for the purchase of existing structures where the loan will not be used for new construction and the purchase of such mortgages by financial institutions.
-(State CEQA Guidelines Section 15310.)
+(State CEQA Guidelines, § 15310.)